accodeing/fortnox-api/README.md

 # Fortnox API
- > Wrapper gem for Fortnox AB's version 3 REST(ish) API.
+Wrapper gem for Fortnox AB's version 3 REST(ish) API.
 If you need to integrate an existing or new Ruby or Rails app against Fortnox this gem will save you a lot of time, you are welcome.
-Feel free to repay the community with some nice PRs of your own :simple_smile:
+Feel free to repay the community with some nice PRs of your own 😃

 # Status for master
 [![Gem version](https://img.shields.io/gem/v/fortnox-api.svg?style=flat-square)](https://rubygems.org/gems/fortnox-api)